Our Focus

 We also actively support events and licensed activities that encourage community use of our parks.

 This activity is scheduled to begin in Year 3 of the Council Plan.
+It follows a regular cycle and was last completed in 2024.

 In addition, Council has engaged with the State Government to explore potential locations for new kindergartens on school sites within Wellington.